fluid-project/kettle/README.md

             type: "kettle.dataSource.encoding.formenc"
         }
     },
-    setResponseNamespaces: [] // Do not parse the "set" response as formenc - it is in fact JSON });
+    setResponseTransforms: [] // Do not parse the "set" response as formenc - it is in fact JSON });

 var myDataSource = examples.formDataSource();